I always do an annual inventory of all the products I use and love most—and the time has come for this year's list!

 RMS Beauty "Un" Powder and Make Up For Ever HD Microfinish Powder: I never apply "Un" Cover-Up without setting it through my T-zone with one of these pure silica powders.
 They take away the dewiness and help makeup last much longer; silica is also great because it never goes cakey.
 Usually, I apply with a powder puff, but if I'm in a real rush, I will use my Clinique Eyeshadow Brush.
 See my review and application tips here.

-Sappho Essentials Liquid Foundation: This is the best liquid foundation I've EVER found.
+Sappho Organic Liquid Foundation: This is the best liquid foundation I've EVER found.
 The light coverage is gorgeous, and it's made with natural ingredients—no pore-clogging silicones.
-Note: The brand recently reformulated (they added argan oil, which I don't love), but there's no difference in colour or performance.
+Note: The brand recently reformulated (they added argan oil, which I don't love), but so stock up while you can.
 I wear the shade Leisha.
 See my review here.
 If you need higher coverage, there's now Sappho New Paradigm Liquid Foundation, which is also lovely.

 bareMinerals Bare Skin Pure Brightening Serum Foundation: The third foundation in my rotation is this new liquid, which I was amazed to discover is silicone-free, oil-free and fragrance-free.
 It gives buildable light coverage; you just have to shake it before using.
 I wear the shade Bare Porcelain 1.
 Review coming soon!